ANGLICAN PARISH OF COFFS HARBOUR

 Anglican Mothers Union Australia – Coffs Group

 The MU group has been part of St Johns community for many years.
 It is a small group that meets on the 2nd Wednesday of the month.
 It commences with Eucharist at 10.00am combining with parishioners for that weekly service.
 It follows with morning tea, fellowship, sometimes a guest speaker or other activity.
 The main project for the group is the supply of hospital emergency ‘comfort’ bags, which are put together by the members and friends.
 Many of St Johns congregation help with donations for the bags.
 Several of the MU members are involved with the diocesan executive of MU.
-Three members of the group will be attending the Australian MU Conference in Launceston in September 2017.
+Three members of the group attended the Australian MU Conference in Launceston in September 2017.
+Two members attended the MULOA Conference in Auckland NZ in August 2018.

 Meeting from time to time at different venues around Coffs Harbour, all women are welcome to register for any of the lunches that are planned.
 Details of upcoming dates are advertised in the Parish Bulletin and on the noticeboard at the rear of the church.
 Cost depends on the venue.